 Dog owners have two treatment options open should their dog experience a fractured or broken tooth: Endodontic therapy or extraction.

-· Endodontic therapy: This may consist of either pulp removal with a cap or root canal therapy.
+: This may consist of either pulp removal with a cap or root canal therapy.
 This is a service that the average veterinarian does not offer simply because it requires specialized knowledge and equipment.
 To have this procedure done, you’ll need to be referred to a specialist veterinary dentist.
 If there isn’t a dentist nearby, you will need to factor in the cost of travel when you’re considering having this done.

-· Extraction: This is a common treatment option and one that your own veterinarian can perform.
-It provides immediate results so your dog will soon be showing his normal canine behavior; it is also more affordable and is relatively easy to perform.
+; it is also more affordable and is relatively easy to perform.
 While there are cases where extraction is the best option, there are some risks that need to be considered.
 Fractured jaws, bleeding, infection and damage to neighboring teeth are the possible side effects of extraction, however these are rare.

 Regardless of which treatment option you are considering, your veterinarian will offer you all the options and give you as much information as you need to make the right decision.
 It is important to not only consider the cost of the procedure, but more importantly, consider the needs of your canine friend.
 Whatever you do, don’t leave a broken tooth untreated because it can cause ongoing pain and discomfort to your much loved canine family member.